jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/app_frame/index.rst

 ApplicationFrame
 ================

-.. note:: To start using this widget, make sure to add ``app_frame`` as a widget specifier, when installing
+.. note:: To start using this widget, make sure to specify ``app_frame`` as an extra, when installing
           accwidgets, or use ``all-widgets``.
 More on :ref:`install:Specifying dependencies`.
 In addition, you may need to specify ``log_console`` or ``timing_bar``, when these components are enabled, as stated in `Transitive dependencies`_.